 Remote Uber computer players use hidden buttons to measure the roulette ball and wheel speed, instead of a hidden camera.
 This is the traditional approach used by roulette computers.
 The Remote Uber computer uses sophisticated algorithms to correct errors from “manual clicking” of buttons.
 This ensures accurate timings and predicted numbers.

 A player’s profit is primarily limited by what they can win without being detected.
-This is typically anywhere between $2,000 – $50,000 in one night.
+This is typically anywhere between $2,000 – $50,000 in one night (before splitting profits with the rest of the team).

 ADVANTAGES OF BEING A PLAYER